esandez93/game-tournament/front/README.md

     * Duels
     * Events
     * Tournament organization
-    * Game creation (to allow this to work with other games)
     * Notifications ?
         + Ranking position lost (configure by position)
         + Message received
         + Message posted on own match or another match you commented on
         + Match created

 - Pending Refactor:
     * Match Component